HDauven/KwetterClient/README.md

-# Kwetter Client
+# TwitterClone Client
-This is a JavaFX based client application for the [Kwetter](https://github.com/HDauven/Kwetter) server application.
+This is a JavaFX based client application for the [TwitterClone](https://github.com/HDauven/TwitterClone) server application.
 It is a demonstration of various Java API technologies.

 The following technologies, principles and APIs are demonstrated in this application:
 * JavaFX
+* JavaEE
 * SOAP
 * JMS
 * Websockets